 - What entry points and bathrooms should the carpenters or subcontractors use, and should we add a lockbox for easy access?

 - What are the working hours for the field staff?

 - Who will be your primary contact regarding progress updates, potential design changes, and any last-minute decisions?

 - Are there any special considerations for children, pets, or security systems?

-To ensure peace of mind, we recommend having your design-build or contractor team perform a “warranty walk-through” six months to a year after the completion of a project gets finished.
+To ensure peace of mind, we recommend having your build team perform a “warranty walk-through” six months to a year after the completion of a project gets finished.
 They should revisit the project and evaluate their work.
-If any defects to design or construction develop, they should correct the problems with no additional charges.
+If any defects in design or construction develop, they should correct the problems with no additional charges.

-At Feinmann, we recommend hiring a team that can carefully and seamlessly guide you through the process.
-Between the countless decisions to consider, design selections to make, and people working in your home, remodeling can be an overwhelming process.
+We recommend hiring a team that can carefully and seamlessly guide you throughout the remodeling process.
+It is overwhelming to renovate your home because of all the decisions.
 While some homeowners may want to manage and take on all the moving parts of their renovation, our clients lead busy lives.
-They prefer to hire one company to guide them through their project from planning to completion, making their experience pleasant, not stressful.
+They prefer to hire a single company to handle their project from planning to completion, making their experience pleasant and less stressful.